 What do we do?

-Member groups of the Ethical Network are entitled to free publicity on our mailing list, The Week, as well as on all our social media.
+Member groups of our Ethical Network are entitled to free publicity on our mailing list, The Week, as well as on all our social media.
 They are also entitled to free use of the event spaces at our home, the Turl Street Kitchen.
 Furthermore (yes, there's more!) we organise training sessions for them in key skills (e.g. fundraising, marketing, recruitment) to help them carry out their work in the most effective way possible.

 We aim to support students to create positive social change in their communities.
 In order to share and improve how we do this, we are committed to measuring our impact.
-Read our latest report here
+Read our latest report here.